Older people at the end of life are missing out on vital care and support because of a lack of access to palliative care services.

-Despite this growing need, 42% of countries still have no identified hospice and palliative care service, while 80% of people live in countries with little to no access to medication for the treatment of moderate to severe pain.
+Despite this growing need, 42% of countries still have no identified hospice and palliative care service, while 80% of people globally lack adequate access to medication for treatment of moderate to severe pain.
 This means millions of older people, especially in the developing world, are living and dying in unnecessary pain and distress.

 This World Hospice and Palliative Care Day, the Worldwide Palliative Care Alliance (WPCA) is warning that an urgent response is needed to improve palliative care for older people and meet the growing needs of the world’s ageing populations.